OfirMazor/Aerial-Images-Semantic-Classification/README.md

 3) Use the Preprocessing.py script to convert RGB masks to single channel mask image.
    * This step is time consuming and it is not requierd if you already own a converted version of masks.
 Once converted all RGB masks - the step is no longer require.

+## Customization
-4) All variables and parameters are set and defined in Configurations.py.
+All variables and parameters are set and defined in Configurations.py.
-   Tuning training and models parameters can be change directly in the Configuration script for custom configurations.
+Tuning training and models parameters can be change directly in the Configuration script for personal configurations.